Consulting Articles > Consulting Frameworks & Tools > What to Do When Your Mind Goes Blank During a Case Interview

 By reflecting on your experience, seeking feedback, and planning for the future, you’re taking proactive steps to build resilience and confidence.
 Every interview, even the tough ones, brings you one step closer to mastering your skills and excelling in your career.

-How Can You Overcome Mind Blanks in Future Interviews?
+How to Overcome Mind Blanks in Future Case Interviews

 When it comes to handling mind blanks, the secret is a mix of solid preparation and a compassionate mindset.
 Here's a quick recap of what we've covered: